 For one of the best outdoor hikes that everyone will enjoy, head on over to Johnston Canyon in Banff, where you can hike up to take in the views of two large waterfalls.
 Another easy hike is along the Troll Falls trail in Kananaskis Country, where you will also be greeted with views of an incredible waterfall at the end of your hike.

 Maybe we’re partial to our home, but we sure do love Canmore.
 Only an hour away from Calgary and anyone can find themselves in the middle of the Canadian Rockies.
 Most visitors bypass Canmore and head straight to Banff, but Canmore is well worth a visit.

-There are great hikes for all levels, beautiful lakes, and Banff town feels incredibly special in the winter.
+There are great hikes for all levels, beautiful blue lakes, and Downtown Banff feels incredibly special in the winter.

 ↓ Join the community ↓

 The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
 You can also meet new adventure buddies.